 10. Myth: An out-of-state ticket can’t follow me back to my state.

 What’s the truth?
-Oh, yes, it can.
+Actually, it can.
 And it will.
 Just because you were in Tennessee for the weekend does not mean the ticket you got in Nashville goes away the second you cross the Georgia border.
 That ticket will be with you.

 11. Myth: Newer cars cost more to insure.

 What’s the truth?
 Your insurance rate really depends on the car itself.
-Newer cars tend to have more safety features…and insurance companies like safety.
-It’s their thing.
-At any rate, your premium depends on the year, make, model, and safety ratings of your new ride.
+Your premium depends on the year, make, and model of your new ride.

 12. Myth: I shouldn’t worry about my old car getting stolen.
 No one’s going to take it.

 What’s the truth?
 Actually, old cars are often targets of theft.
 It seems a bit backward, but car thieves can get more money for car parts coming from older-model vehicles.
 Who would have thought?
 And besides, it’s usually easier to steal an older vehicle, and car thieves are looking for the easy take.
 Your car may have many miles on it and a few scrapes and dings, but that doesn’t mean you shouldn’t take steps towards preventing a car break-in or theft.